 Path to improved health

-- Check to see if you need immunizations or vaccinations for the areas you are visiting.
-See your doctor at least 6 weeks before you leave.
+- See your doctor at least 6 weeks before you leave.
+You may need immunizations or vaccinations for the areas you are visiting.
 Some vaccines don’t reach the highest protection until about 6 weeks after you get the shots.

 - Have medical and dental check-ups before your trip.
 Be aware of health problems you may have.
 Find out about medicines you might need to take with you.